 The benefits of a podcast are endless.
 First of all. you will see customer engagement for your brand.
 There is a good rule of thumb that stuck with me through all of my reading and podcast binging: the closest to customer wins.

 I try to base all of my business decisions on that statement because it is so true!
 If you have a feel for what your customers want, then you win.
-It is the businesses that think they know what their customers want without doing the proper research that fail.
+It is the businesses that think they know what their customers want without doing the proper research that fails.
 You must ask to receive.

 Engaging with the community by answering their questions on the podcast adds value, while “shmuck” agencies charge their customers a consulting fee.